-The Spinnaker plugin framework simplifies loading and managing third-party extensions.
+The Spinnaker plugin framework simplifies loading and managing plugins.
 This makes it easier to extend and integrate with Spinnaker, and to share and evolve those extensions throughout their lifecycles.
 At this stage, the new plugin framework has a growing list of well-defined extension points.
 It’s time for the community to begin leveraging those extension points to add functionality to Spinnaker, and to explore development of new extension points.

-Intro to plugins assignment at Spinnaker Gardening Days
+Intro to plugins

 To jump into Spinnaker plugins, start by creating a custom stage plugin.
 This will help you become familiar with the framework.
 For your first plugin project, we recommend that you use the new